MattPahuta/color-scheme-generator/README.md

 This is a solution to the Color Scheme Generator solo project, as part of the Scrimba Frontend Developer Career Path.

+A minimilist color palette generator that uses the browser's built-in color picker and the color API to generate a scheme of 5 colors, according to the selected color mode rule.

 ## Overview

 ### Project Requirements